Vyral/base-template/_posts/2021-02-26-maximize-your-potential-at-our-zoom-class-for-a-scholarship-opportunity.md

 ---
 layout: post
-title: Maximize Your Potential at Our Zoom Class for a Scholarship Opportunity
+title: Maximize Your Potential by Attending Our Life and Leadership Workshop!
 date: 2021-02-26 00:00:00
 tags:
   - Real Estate